AnneMucha/experiment_German_necessity_modals/README.md

 - the R code for analysis and visualisation of the data obtained from native speakers in the filler experiment (testing the modal strength of "müsste" and "sollte")
 - the formatted, combined and cleaned result files from the main experiment with L2 German speakers
 - the R code for analysis and visualisation of the combined data from native and L2 speakers in the main experiment
+- the R code for analysis and visualisation of the combined data from native and L2 speakers in the filler experiment